-25.3.
+26.3.
 The school may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the school follows the guidance in Annex E of Keeping Children Safe in Education 2018 to ensure that hosting arrangements are as safe as possible.
+In such circumstances the school follows the guidance in Annex E of Keeping Children Safe in Education 2016 to ensure that hosting arrangements are as safe as possible.

-Signed by:

-Chair of Trust:

-Date:

-CEO:

-Date:

 Signed by:

 Chair of Governors:

 Date:

 Headteacher:

 Date: